 Hoks have nylon skin at the base, intended to smoothen the gliding ability of the skier.
 It is the skin that makes the equipment fit for various kinds of terrain, including wet, powder, and crust snow terrains.
 For this reason, you should avoid using hoks on gravel and rocky surfaces.

-With two adjustable binding options, hoks accept boots of most sizes and types.
+With two adjustable binding options, hoks or ski-shoes accept boots of most sizes and types.
 On the bindings, you will find ratchets to support your ankle and provide plenty of grip over the skis.
 In case your favorite boots don’t match the measurements of the bindings, you can install compatible bindings using an adapter.
 Thus, you can work on improving your skills while also staying in your best comfortable boots.

 Men and women of all heights and weights can wear hoks without any problem.
 The front side of the skis is slightly upturned, while the sides give the equipment the most desired durability.

 Single Ski Pole – The originators of hoks used a single ski pole, known as Tiak, to acquire further stability.
 However, you can use one or two poles depending on the condition of the terrain and your comfort level.
 Hoks are already very convenient to use and don’t really require complicated techniques.
 Still, if you find it difficult to maintain balance, you can use a combination of hoks and Tiaks.

 The incorporation of the skin at the base makes the gear stand out in the crowd.
 Because of this skin, hok skiers experience a decrease in speed while gliding downhill.
 This way, they are able to gain composure and a good understanding of the terrain.

 Hoks are shorter and wider than many other skis, most similar to backcountry touring skis.
 Because of the wider footprint, adults of different heights can work with the two available sizes.
 Also, it is the wide width that enables a skier to have better stability and grip in deep snow.

 When using hoks, you might face an accumulation of ice at the base.
 As a result, you will feel friction in moving the skis.
 But there is nothing to worry about.
 Scraping off the ice is very easy and can be done using a scraper.
 Or, you can use wax to improve the gliding ability of your hoks.
 However, the base does not need waxing frequently.